Flatiron Building: Construction

 The building's steel frame was manufactured by the American Bridge Company in Pennsylvania.
 The frame had risen above street level by January 1902.
 Construction was then halted for several weeks, first because of a delay in steel shipments, then because of a blizzard that occurred in February.
 Further delays were caused by a strike at the factory of Hecla Iron Works, which was manufacturing elevators and handrails for the building.
 The steel was so meticulously pre-cut that, according to The New York Times, the steel pieces could be connected "without so much as the alteration of a bored hole, or the exchange of a tiny rivet".
 Workers used air-powered tools to rivet the steel beams together, since such equipment was more efficient than steam-powered tools at conducting power over long distances.
-The frame was complete by February 1902, and workers began installing the terracotta tiles as the framework of the top stories were being finished.
+The frame was complete by February 1902, and workers began installing the terracotta tiles as the framework of the top stories was being finished.
 By mid-May, the building was half-covered by terracotta tiling.
 The terracotta work was completed the next month, and the scaffolding in front of the building was removed.
 The Fifth Avenue Building Company had invested $1.5 million in the project.